ylhyra/ylhyra_content/data/Blær/LungA.md

         "meaning": "Björt invited us to come be a part of a young people exchange project and take part in art workshops at LungA."
       },
       "s_N3Upqp6QSG": {
-        "meaning": "Years later along with others they bought a house in Seyðisfjörður which is called HEIMA (HOME)."
+        "meaning": "A year later, they and some others bought a house in Seyðisfjörður called HEIMA (HOME)."
       },
       "s_NkzKFKLd4v": {
-        "meaning": "For a whole week in July, there were seven art workshops open, which finished by throwing an art show," },
+        "meaning": "For a whole week in July, seven art workshops were run, culminating in an art exhibition," },
       "s_OnegVJwIIrg": {
         "meaning": "We focus a lot on the group being able to work close together."